 - In a separate bowl, sift (or whisk) together the flour, baking powder, and salt.

-- Add dry ingredients to butter mixture and mix until just combined.
+- Add dry ingredients to butter mixture and mix until just combined (do not overmix).
 Shape dough into two round discs and wrap in wax paper.
-Refrigerate for 1 hour, or up to 24 hours (dough can be made a day ahead of time).
+Refrigerate for 1 hour, or up to 24 hours.

 - Preheat oven to 350 degrees Fahrenheit and line a baking sheet with parchment paper.
 Remove one disc of dough at a time from the refrigerator.